-Special care should be exercised in selecting, fitting and using a hearing aid where maximum sound pressure capability exceeds 132 dB SPL (IEC 60138-4 / IEC 711) as there may be risk of impairing the remaining hearing of the hearing aid user.
+Special care should be exercised when selecting, fitting and using a hearing aid when the maximum sound pressure capability exceeds 132 dB SPL (IEC 711), as there may be risk of impairing the remaining hearing of the hearing aid user.

-For information of whether your hearing aid is a power instrument, see the model overview in the front of this hooklet.
+For information of whether your hearing aid is a power instrument, see the model overview in the front of this booklet.